JanssenProject/home/development.md

    This command adds additional keys in `keystore.test.local.jans.io.jks` and creates a JSON file with web keys.
 We will use web keys files later to update db entries.

-- Provide keystore to Janssen and your code base from where the tests are going to get executed
+- Provide keystore to Janssen and your code base.
+This is from where the tests are going to get executed.

-   - copy keystore file to profiles in `client`, `server` modules in code base `TODO: see if this step is required as we are now adding certs in cacerts`
+   - copy keystore file to profiles in `client`, `server` modules in code base

      - Client:

      ```